apache/incubator-kie-tools/packages/sonataflow-devmode-image/README.md

    under the License.
 -->

-# kogito-swf-devmode
+# sonataflow-devmode

-This package contains the `cekit` image descriptor (`kogito-swf-devmode-image.yaml`) and modules needed to build the `kogito-swf-devmode` image along with the modules and scripts provided in `@kie-tools/sonataflow-image-common`.
+This package contains the `cekit` image descriptor (`sonataflow-devmode-image.yaml`) and modules needed to build the `sonataflow-devmode` image along with the modules and scripts provided in `@kie-tools/sonataflow-image-common`.

 ## Additional requirements